SANA Program

 • For logistical and technical support, we collaborated with cooperatives and associations.
 Participants attend these workshops in person while we execute them virtually.

-• We provide transportation allowances for those participants we need it.
+• We provide transportation allowances for all participants.

 • Workshops conclude with a breakfast session, providing an open space for participants to connect, share their therapy experiences, and build a support network.